Vmlweb/MEAN-Angular/README.md

 The development server stores its `data` and `logs` in the local directory.

+For browser libraries add the paths to `config.js` and they will be included in builds and testing.

 ## Console Logging

 Use the following commands to log messages directly to the console and `logs` directory